Xeverous/the_website/website/pages/cpp/tutorials/beginner/02_basics/04_types/index.rst

 Computers read, write and manipulate data in binary.
 But what does the data represent?
 How to interpret it?
 This is what types are for.
 Since memory by itself has no notion of what data represents, it's all up to the programmer to give it a meaning by specifying a type.
 A number without a context is just a number.
 But with specific interpretation, it can mean text (each symbol having unique number), color (numbers stating intensity of RGB components), sound (numbers describing physical attributes of waves) and so on - for this reason files have extensions - a file is nothing more than a sequence of bytes.
 It's up to the user which program to use to open it and how the program will interpret this sequence.

 In C++, every *object* has an associated type.
 This makes C++ a **statically typed programming language**.
 The type determines multiple memory-related properties (including size in bytes) and how the binary representation should be interpreted and what operations can be performed on the data.
-Two objects with different types may be identical in their binary form, but their meaning can be completely different.
+Two objects with different types may be identical in their binary form (the same bit pattern), but their meaning can be completely different.

     What if a language is not statically typed?